 If you love to hike, and to meet fellow hikers, why not become an Outdoor Ambassador?
-Registration is now open for the 2017 training program, and training will begin in September.
-Training is free, and open to all members of the public.
+The Fall 2017 training session is now completed, but future orientation and training is planned for several sessions in 2018.

 Outdoor Ambassador Coordinator Carol Blaney and Outdoor Educator Kathy Havert developed the initial training program to prepare volunteer ambassadors to be on site and personal with any and all users – hikers, birders, bicyclists, equestrians, lone walkers, family groups – to provide them with useful and interesting information

-A cohort of 28 adults and 3 teenagers have graduated from the Outdoor Ambassador Training Program since its inception, and since then have logged hundreds of hours of “roving” time – the hours spent at San Timoteo Nature Sanctuary, Live Oak Canyon Open Space, and on the rural public trails.
-The “rove” is the best strategy to encounter users – Outdoor Ambassadors are on site, hiking and bicycling just like the users, available to answer questions when asked.
+A cohort of 76 adults and 3 teenagers have graduated from the Outdoor Ambassador Training Program since its inception, and since then have logged hundreds of hours spent at San Timoteo Nature Sanctuary, Herngt ‘Aki Preserve at Live Oak Canyon, and on the rural public trails.
+Outdoor Ambassadors are on site, hiking and bicycling just like the users, available to answer questions when asked.